Frequently Asked Questions

 Synchronous classes have specific days and times that the class meets, but the meeting is on-line.
 If you have a webcam and a microphone, you can participate in any class discussion with the professor.
 In other words, it’s like you’re in the classroom and can ask questions and talk with the professor.

-The bookstore is open Monday-Thursday 10 am-4 pm.
-Or go to the online bookstore.
+The bookstore is located in the Regional Postsecondary Center (RPC) or you can visit the online bookstore.
 Your schedule lists your course and section number, and you can search course materials with those.

 Some financial aid tips to help make the start of school less stressful!